EnumType/HomeSystem/README.md

-# HomeSystem
-The HomeSystem is a Java based system which allows you to control your HomeMatic(IP) devices over the implemented WebSocket server.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine to deploy the HomeSystem server.

 ### Prerequisites
-Before you download the HomeSystem you should install the following software to run this system:
+Before you download the HomeSystem you should check if you have the following things running on your machine:
-- Oracle-JDK `sudo apt install default-jdk`
-- Oracle-JRE `sudo apt install default-jre`
+- Any linux 64bit system
-- Git `sudo apt install git`
+- Latest version of git: `sudo apt install git`
-- Python3 `sudo apt install python3`
-- Pip3 `sudo apt install python3-pip`
-- Pytorch `sudo pip3 install torch==1.3.1+cpu torchvision==0.4.2+cpu -f https://download.pytorch.org/whl/torch_stable.html` (Details on https://pytorch.org)
-- Pandas `sudo pip3 install pandas`
-- Apache2 `sudo apt install apache2`
-- Screen `sudo apt install screen`

 ### Installing
-Create a new directory and move in it.
+Create a new directory and move into it.
 Then execute `git clone https://github.com/TheJavaException/HomeSystem` and move into *HomeSystem/*.
-Copy the *Server.jar*, and the *start.sh* to your created directory and execute `chmod +x start.sh`.
-Finally, you just have to execute `./start.sh` and a screen with the HomeSystem-Server should be running.
+Copy or move the *Server.jar*, *start.sh* and *setup.sh* to your created directory and execute `chmod +x setup.sh`.
+After that you need to run `chmod +x ./setup.sh` and `./setup.sh` to install all required packages.
+Now, you just have to execute `./start.sh` and a screen with the HomeSystem-Server should be running.
 You can enter this screen with `screen -r HomeSystem`.
+Now you are free to remove the cloned directory *HomeSystem/* to save some disk space.

 ## Configuration
-After the installing you should change a few parameters in the *config.txt* to keep the system running.

 ### Config.cfg
 - `XmlRpc-Address` The address of your HomeMatic CCU
 - `XmlRpc-Port` The port of the XmlRpc server of your CCU (default port is 2001)